Loving Social Media – Garry Kousoulou Best Business Enabler Award Application

-The Kickstarter initially begun with Gordon Brown, wherein he started a scheme called Young Britain.
+Kickstarter initially began with Gordon Brown, wherein who started a scheme called Young Britain.
 We went from half a million to eight hundred thousand with their help [you mentioned this in the interview but what does this refer to?
 The value of the business?].

 Also needs some statistics here: how many have applied?
-How many businesses impacted?
+How many businesses were impacted?